abdm64/DAPP-JS/README.md

 ## 🧐 About <a name = "about"></a>

 - This application allow you  to track your amount of Ether and  get daily notification form an  account in ethereum  blockchain account ( challenge sent by the dev team at  [startbahn](https://startbahn.jp/en/) )
+- Please Notice That we using the rinkeby test blocchain  Network for this application